simplyphpdotcom/cl-cheshire-cat/README.md

 at apply time.

-However, this behavior may not be always easy to have, don't forget that unspecified behaviour is still unspecified and may make Chessire to crash on each and every request it receives.
+However, this behavior may not be always easy to have, don't forget that unspecified behaviour is still unspecified and may make Cheshire to crash on each and every request it receives.

 # Rules